 Place in the oven for 20-30 minutes, tossing halfway through.

 On another smaller parchment-lined pan, toss the pecans with 2 teaspoons maple syrup and 1 teaspoon of the spice mix.
-Place in the oven for 10-12 minutes, until lightly browned.
+Place in the oven (on a lower rack) for 10-12 minutes, or until lightly browned.
 When you pull it out, give nuts a quick toss to loosen them up and “fluffen” them, so when they cool, they are easy to remove.

 Heat the seasoned beans in a small pot on the stove ( see notes) and make the slaw.
 Finely chop or shred the cabbage and place in a medium bowl with the rest of the ingredients, toss.
 Taste, adjust lime and salt.